jonathanolson/slither/notes/patterns.md

   - OMG, allow my "rule.html" bit to import... just ANY input pattern (board + features)!
   -
   -
+  - CLEANUP:
+    - getFeatureImpliedRules / SolutionFormalContext / SolutionAttributeSet / PatternAttributeSetMapping
+    -
+    - SKIP the SolutionSet(!), but perhaps do things that it does?
+  -
   - I've made a rats nest basing things on SolutionSet.
 Just create a `Solution` type(!) for ease of use
   -
   - DIRECT from PatternBoardSolver => SolutionFormalContext, with IMPROVED solution objects!